anupublichealth/publichealth1/README.md

 ## [Resources, Risks and Potential Costs]

 ## [NDA and IP Concerns]
-There will be no non-disclosure agreement required.<br/>
+A non-disclosure agreement is not necessary at this point in time.<br/>
-Any materials, tools, methods/techniques and software provided by client and/or advised and agreed to be client Copyright, will remain the intellectual property of client.
+Any materials, tools, methods/techniques and services provided by client and/or advised and agreed to be client Copyright, will remain the intellectual property of client.